 Professor Shih-Chieh Chang is a distinguished scholar in electrical engineering and computer science.
 He earned his Bachelor’s degree in Electrical Engineering from National Taiwan University in 1987 and completed his Ph.D. in Electrical Engineering at the University of California, Santa Barbara, in 1994.

-Afterward, Professor Chang contributed his expertise to Synopsys, Inc. in Mountain View, California, from 1995 to 1996.
-In 1996, he transitioned to academia, becoming a valued member of the Department of Computer Science and Information Engineering at National Chung Cheng University until 2001.
+He began his career at Synopsys, Inc. in Mountain View, California, where he contributed his expertise from 1995 to 1996.
+In 1996, he transitioned to academia, joining the Department of Computer Science and Information Engineering at National Chung Cheng University, where he served until 2001.

-Currently, he holds the position of Professor in the Department of Computer Science at National Tsing-Hua University.
-Additionally, since 2019, he has served as the General Director of the Electronic and Optoelectronic System Research Laboratory (EOSL) and Vice Chairman of the AI on Chip Taiwan Alliance (AITA) at the Industrial Technology Research Institute (ITRI), showcasing his dedication to advancing cutting-edge technologies.
+Professor Chang is currently a Professor in the Department of Computer Science at National Tsing Hua University.
+Since 2019, he has also served as the General Director of the Electronic and Optoelectronic System Research Laboratory (EOSL) and Vice Chairman of the AI on Chip Taiwan Alliance (AITA) at the Industrial Technology Research Institute (ITRI), reflecting his leadership in advancing cutting-edge technologies.